le-chang/nf-genetic-correlations/README.md

 ```

 2. **1000 Genomes Reference or UK Biobank reference (for LAVA)**
-Download European PLINK reference files as described in the LAVA reference guide
+Download European PLINK reference files as described in the LAVA reference guide or download UK Biobank reference files as described in the LAVA reference guide.

-or

-Download UK Biobank reference files as described in the LAVA reference guide

 Place 1000 Genomes Reference contents in:
  ```bash